pliable/steventure/README.md

 steventure
 ==========

-Python playing by making a text adventure game okay thanks
+it's going to be a text adventure game or something okay thanks